Generalized gaussian bounds for discrete convolution powers: Introduction and main result

-Let us recall a few facts about Laurent operators on $\ell^2(\Z;\C)$.
-If $a \in \ell^1(\Z;\C)$, we let $L_a$ denote the so-called Laurent operator associated with the sequence $a$ \cite{TE,Nikolski}, which is defined by:
+Let us recall a few facts about Laurent operators on $\ell^q(\Z;\C)$.
+If $a \in \ell^1(\Z;\C)$, we let $L_a$ denote the so-called Laurent (or convolution) operator associated with the sequence $a$ \cite{TE,Nikolski}, which is defined by:

 whenever the defining formula \eqref{laurent} for the sequence $L_a \, u$ makes sense.
-In particular, Young's inequality shows that $L_a$ acts boundedly on $\ell^q(\Z;\C)$ for any $1 \le q \le +\infty$.
-The spectrum of $L_a$ is also well-understood since the celebrated Wiener Theorem \cite{newman} characterizes the invertible elements of $\ell^1(\Z;\C)$ for the convolution product (and we have the morphism property $L_a \circ L_b=L_{a \star b}$, where $\star$ denotes the convolution product on $\ell^1(\Z;\C)$).
+Here and below, $\star$ always stands for the convolution product of two sequences indexed by $\Z$.
+In particular, Young's inequality shows that $L_a$ acts boundedly on $\ell^q(\Z;\C)$ for any $q \in [1,+\infty]$:

+The spectrum of $L_a$ is also well-understood since the celebrated Wiener-Levy theorem, see \cite{newman}, characterizes the invertible elements of $\ell^1(\Z;\C)$ for the convolution product (and we have the morphism property $L_a \circ L_b=L_{a \star b}$).
 Namely, the spectrum of $L_a$ as an operator acting on $\ell^q(\Z;\C)$ does not depend on $q$ and is nothing but the image of the Fourier transform of the sequence $a$:

-Since $a$ belongs to $\ell^1(\Z;\C)$, its Fourier transform is continuous on $\R$ (it actually belongs to the so-called Wiener algebra).
+Since $a$ belongs to $\ell^1(\Z;\C)$, its Fourier transform is continuous on $\R$.
+It actually belongs to the so-called Wiener algebra.